jcaillon/valet/tests.d/1300-valet-cli/results.approved.md

 COMMANDS

   self build
-      Re-build the menu of valet from your commands. self config
+      Index all the commands and libraries present in the valet user directory and installation directory. self config
       Open the configuration file of Valet with your default editor. self document
-      Generate the documentation for all the library functions of Valet. self export
+      Generate the documentation and code snippets for all the library functions of Valet. self export
       Returns a string that can be evaluated to have Valet functions in bash. self extend